Ashwagandha

 Is Ashwagandha bad for kidneys?

 Its damage can be occurred due to prolonged use and higher doses of drugs, exposure to some chemicals, toxins, or infectious agents.
-Herbal plants as Ashwagandha (Withania somnifera) may have free radical scavenging activity thereby can be used for the prevention and treatment of kidney damage.
+Herbal plants as Ashwagandha (Withania somnifera) may have free radical scavenging activity thereby can be used for the prevention and nutritional support of kidney damage.

 Can Ashwagandha cause weight gain?